Herman Braun-Vega: Education

-Lima - Paris
+Lima – Paris

 In October 1952 his son Eric was born from a temporary affair with a young Frenchwoman, Camille Mülder, model of the photographer Albert Monier, who regularly frequented Saint-Germain-des-Prés.
 Herman had to abandon painting and dedicate himself to interior design, working for Jean Royère on whose behalf he finds himself in charge of opening a decoration agency in Peru.
 In 1955 he returned to Lima, where he opened an agency with architect Juan Gunther.
 But soon, despite the success of the business, the need to paint arises again.
 In Lima, he meets Nicole Boussel, a young mother of two blond children.
 The blended family he forms with his son, Nicole and her two boys will be a recurring source of inspiration in the years 63 to 66.
 In 1965, his brother Fernando (Max) died in Ibiza of an overdose of heroin.

 A Peruvian in Paris

 In November 1967, Herman returned to Paris with his son.
-There he met Lisbeth Schaudinn, a young German, a UNESCO official, who would become the woman of his life.
+There he met Lisbeth Schaudinn, a young German and granddaughter of zoologist Fritz Schaudinn, then working as a UNESCO official, who would become the woman of his life.
 With her, he visited the Picasso Museum in Barcelona in 1968.
 There he discovered, the series that the master dedicated to the meninas of Velázquez.
 This discovery marked a decisive turning point in his work.
 Lisbeth, his wife and model, provides Herman with logistical support that allows him to devote himself entirely to his art.
 Living in Paris, he did not forget Peru and made many round trips to Lima.
 The Peruvian press quickly echoes the success of the country's child with the Parisian critics.
 He exhibits in Paris, Lima, New York, Brussels...
 In the 1970s, from exhibitions to exhibitions, he developed new techniques and new themes that would enrich his future works.
 He travels a lot and his trips to Peru are so frequent that he gets a house built there.
 From the 1980s, his work resembles his life, shared between European culture and his Latin American origins.